bell345/real-randomizer/README.md

 6. Don't forget to save your changes on the site!

-7. Armed with this valuable information, open up `server.node.js` and copy this information - your client ID, client secret, port number and hostname (can be localhost) - into the file where indicated.
+7. Armed with this valuable information, fill in the `.env.template` file with your details and rename to `.env`.

 ## Running

-After installation, simply run the `server.node.js` file with your node.js interpreter:
+After installation, run the `server.node.js` file with Node.js:

     $ node server.node.js